VILLOUTREIXLab/MODIS/docs/source/userguide/datasets.rst

    Validation datasets should contain **only labeled** samples (no ``-1`` labels), as the evaluation metrics are computed over labeled data only.

-Data Normalisation
+Data Preprocessing
 ------------------

 MODIS does not apply any data normalisation internally.
-It is strongly recommended to standardise or normalise your features before training:
+It is strongly recommended to standardise your features before training:

 .. code-block:: python